Code-Recursion/UI-Calculator/README.md

 ### How to contribute?
 [1] Write a proper and meaningful commit message.
 [2] Share screen shots of what is changed.
-[3] Explain the in brief what is changed by you?.
+[3] Explain the in brief what is changed by you?
 [4] Mention the issue number on commit message.